 You can add a protective coating to your awning as a DIY measure, as well.
 As stated above, many acrylic fabric awnings are already treated to repel water and stains.
 But several products on the market can be applied to vinyl and untreated acrylic awnings.
 Most require a simple spray application, then a length of time to dry.

-- Waterproofing + UV & stain protection for boat covers, car covers, bimini tops, sail covers, tents, jackets, backpacks,...
+- Waterproofing + UV & stain protector for boat covers, car covers, bimini tops, sail covers, tents, jackets, backpacks,...

-- Great for use on new fabrics, greatly extending their service life by providing an additional barrier to moisture and...
+- Great for use on new fabrics, greatly extending their service life by providing an additional repellant barrier to...

 Now that you are aware of the steps needed to clean an RV awning, it becomes apparent that this easy task is well worth the effort, extending the awning’s life for many trips into the future.
 And by putting your rig away clean, you can start next year’s season off with equipment that is ready to hit the road to adventure at a moment’s notice!